CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/13-Copilot-studio-Demo.md

-# Build and Publish an Agent using Copilot studio lite
+# Lab 01: Build and Publish an Agent using Copilot studio lite

-### Estimated Duration: Minutes
+### Estimated Duration: 30 Minutes

 ## Overview